The double diamond lacks a feedback loop, so we built it

 Design Thinking is a wonderful problem-solving process.
 But it's linear.
 Until it isn't.
 Here's how we turned the flow into a flywheel that keeps on spinning.

 Design Thinkers love to explain the process of design thinking.
 You start with finding the right problem before you solve it.
-The problem-solving process is visualised best in the Double Diamond.
-Basically what it says is that traditional problem-solving focuses on the solution too early.
+The problem-solving process is visualized best in the Double Diamond.
+Basically, it says that traditional problem-solving focuses on the solution too early.
 The second diamond in the double diamond is the problem-solving process.

 Come up with potential solutions that solve a problem, validate it with the end-user, and decide which of the solutions is feasible and viable for your business to deliver.
 Then implement.
 Both diamonds reflect a divergent and convergent movement.
 Go broad, narrow down.
 You do it twice.
 Hence the ‘double’.

-The first diamond, however, is designed to help teams to find the right problem in the first place.
+However, the first diamond is designed to help teams find the right problem in the first place.
 Doing customer interviews, mapping journeys and defining personas are all part of finding the right opportunity.

 So Problem Definitions sit in the middle.
 They are the underlying problem seen through the eyes of the customer (or the end-user) of the business problem.